This post may contain affiliate links.

 - 0.20 oz. cilantro stalks only

-- 1 tbsp tamari low sodium soy sauce
+- 1 tablespoon tamari low sodium soy sauce

-- ½ tbsp Golden Mountain seasoning soy sauce
+- ½ tablespoon Golden Mountain seasoning soy sauce

 - ¼ cup of water